NAMapollon/Pothole-detection-using-YOLOv7/README.md

 The dataset consists of 1265 training images, 401 validation images and 118 test images

+Or if you want more kinds of dataset, you can visit [here](https://public.roboflow.com/object-detection/pothole/1)

 # Code

 > All of the codes were implemented under directory 'yolov7'